 ABA therapy can also be used to help children replace negative behaviors with more positive ones.
 Depending on a child’s needs, ABA therapy can be an effective way to increase language and communication skills, improve focus, and decrease problem behaviors.

-Our Provider is LumaPaths Behavioral Services
+LumaPaths Behavioral Services